IsaacG/Advent-of-Code/2015/reflections.md

 * I should add maps to the parsing lib.
 * This was relatively straight forward.
 * It took me a while to realize I wasn't turning on the corners in the last case.
+* Tracking every cell is slow; switch to just tracking the lights which are on.
+  That brings runtime down from 12s to 2s.